dayo05/aris.luagen/READMe.md

 1. This need extra initialization
 2. I hacked JNI side of luajava for some features so it can be unstable
 > I am tracking some issue on original luajava to make it stable as I can :)

-## Known issue
-1. GC does not work fine now.
-I am fixing this with highest priority.